la2050/archive/_projects/2016/how-we-can-use-tiny-houses-to-make-a-big-impact-on-housing-affordability-in-los-angeles.md

   will allow LA residents an opportunity to work together to overcome high costs of living and participate meaningfully in the development and management of each housing community.
+Please explain how you will define and measure success for your project.​: >-
+  1) SUCCESS IS LA County residents developing homebuilding knowledge and skills.
+THIS LOOKS LIKE 300+ hours of home building labor; 12+ workshops; 50+ participants trained in shop safety; 80%+ of membership holders feel they’ve gained the skills and confidence to start their own projects; and 80%+ individuals in, or desiring to enter, the homebuilding/related industry feel their experience with LATCH is beneficial to their resume or a future interview.
+2) SUCCESS IS LATCH becomes valued as a home-building resource center by LA County residents.
+THIS LOOKS LIKE 100+ Community memberships; 12+ Builder Memberships; 20+ Partner members; 10,000+ visits to LATCH online resource library; 100+ tool rentals through Tool Share Library; 50+ hours of 1-1 consultation; 10+ municipal leaders visit LATCH; and 80% of partner members receive at least 1 client as from LATCH.
+3) SUCCESS IS increase in self-sufficient homeowners.
+THIS LOOKS LIKE 24+ homes built at LATCH; 12+ Veterans sponsored through Hammer & Heart program; 5+ traditional (non-tiny) homeowners support their mortgage payment through income from the addition/renovation of an SDU with support of LATCH.
+4) SUCCESS IS laying the foundation for a permanently affordable village of owner occupied housing.
+  THIS LOOKS LIKE PMF purchase of a site to develop a Tiny House village demonstration.
+5) SUCCESS IS previous strangers connecting and willfully becoming neighbors.
+THIS LOOKS LIKE...
+Formation of housing cooperative.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - Technical infrastructure (computers
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/how-we-can-use-tiny-houses-to-make-a-big-impact-on-housing-affordability-in-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4867649955741-team91.jpg
 organization_name: Patrick McCaffrey Foundation